jonnonz1/nz-statute-book/acts/public/2003/gambling-act-2003.md

   (a) the Authority under section 66 of the Casino Control Act 1990; or (b) the Gambling Commission under subsection (4).
 (4) The Gambling Commission may approve circumstances in which an offer or provision of credit may be made by the holder of a casino operator’s licence to a person.
+(5) This section does not apply to a person conducting online casino gambling (see section 42 of the Online Casino Gambling Act 2026).

 ### 16 Advertising overseas gambling prohibited
 (1) A person must not publish or arrange to publish, in New Zealand, an overseas gambling advertisement.